Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Flood Damage Is NOT Covered

 Winter weather is the other big Ohio peril.
 Standard policies cover sudden ice dam leaks, roof collapse from snow weight, and frozen pipe bursts, but they typically exclude maintenance-related damage.
-Keep your home heated, clean your gutters, and document maintenance to avoid denied claims.
+Most Ohio homeowner policies require you to file within 1 to 2 years of the storm date, so document damage promptly and keep records of maintenance to avoid denied claims.

 Smart Savings Made Simple!